Oluoladio/aws-enumeration/Secrets-Manager-Enumeration/README.md

 Listing Secret Version IDs

 After identifying a secret by its ID or name, it is essential to determine whether multiple versions exist for that secret.
 Each version represents a distinct value, crucial for tracking changes made to the secret over time.
-Reviewing the various versions is crucial to ensure that sensitive information has not been leaked or incorrectly managed.
+Reviewing the various versions is vital to ensure that sensitive information has not been leaked or incorrectly managed.

 aws secretsmanager list-secret-version-ids --secret-id <value>